Funds for clean school buses coming to hundreds of districts, White House says

 - Oops!Something went wrong.Please try again later.

 The Biden administration on Wednesday said it will provide funding to help school districts purchase clean school buses, most of them electric.
 Shown is a yellow electric school bus plugged into a charging station.
-(Photo by TW Farlow/Getty Images) (This image cannot be republished unless you have a Getty subscription.)
+Photo by TW Farlow/Getty Images.

 WASHINGTON — As part of its ongoing effort to replace diesel-fueled school buses, the Biden administration on Wednesday said it will provide approximately 530 school districts across nearly all states with almost $1 billion to help them purchase clean school buses.